Sabres happy to be prepping for new season

 “(She asked) me if I knew the lockout was over,” he said.
 “I said, ‘I don’t, I’m sleeping.’
 It was a good day.”

 Leopold, meanwhile, also likes the new CBA.
-Players “were really keen” on improving a couple of things for themselves, mostly notably their pension.
+Players “were really keen” on improving a couple of things for themselves, most notably their pension.

 “As a professional athlete, we grind this thing out every day,” Leopold said.
 “Yeah, (it’s) at a younger age.
 But as you get older things start to creep into your life you don’t really expect.
 To have a little bit of backing was nice.
 (NHLPA executive director) Don (Fehr) thought that was really important to get that for us.”